Are Biodegradable Sneakers the Future of Footwear?

 New Zealand-based footwear startup Orba also makes biodegradable sneakers, which feature soles made from natural rubber, rice husk, and coconut oil.
 Brooklyn-based shoe company Kengos debuted biodegradable kicks made from cork bark and corn fiber.

-That same year, Reebok launched an eco-friendly collection called [REE]GROW, which features materials that are animal-free and 50 percent plant-based.
+That same year, Reebok launched an eco-friendly collection called [REE]GROW, which featured materials that are animal-free and 50 percent plant-based.
 Its first plant-based shoe features materials made from eucalyptus, algae, and castor beans.
 Reebok revealed its Boston-based Innovation Lab was working to create footwear made from 100 percent biodegradable plant-based materials.

 The footwear industry’s decision to embrace more sustainable materials is good news considering the sheer amount of shoes that make their way to landfills.
 In the US alone, 300 million pairs of shoes are tossed each year.
 And each pair takes an average of 30 to 40 years to decompose, according to Wichita State University.